chrisquince/DESMAN/complete_example/README.md

 ![CONCOCT clusters against taxa](Taxa_Conf.pdf)

 This confirms from a *de novo* approach that D1, D9, D11, D15 and D18 represent the *E. coli* pangenome.
+In your own analysis it will probably be a different set of clusters and hence the code below will have to be adjusted accordingly.

 <a name="core_genes"></a>
 ## Identifying *E. coli* core genes